US: Storytelling, Technology, and Digital Media in Theme Parks

-Students will stay in a Walt Disney World Resort during the 9-day off campus field experience.
+Students will stay in a Walt Disney World Resort during the off campus field experience.
 Two students will share a room.

-*Students are required to complete a form as part of this program, as they will not be attendance for finals week.
+*Students are required to complete a form as part of this program, as they will not be attendance for one week during the semester.
 This process is handled with guidance from faculty directors.

 This program is offered annually and typically opens for application by the beginning of the spring semester.

 Students will take COMM 4023 (T3) for a total of 4 credit hours.

 The program fee for this program includes: Disney, Disney Educational Program, Universal, and Disney after hours holiday event, meals, and farewell event.

 In addition to the program fee, students should plan for 4 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.